jhoecmu/ooo-beta/README.md

 reference1.
 You can test that by "make regress1".

-You can set #define UARCH_ROB_RENAME (1) in uarch.h to configure the datapath to use the ROB (instead of R10K's physical register file) to hold renamed register outputs of speculative instructions.
+You can set #define UARCH_ROB_RENAME (1) in uarch.h to configure the datapath to use the ROB method (instead of R10K's freelist method) to manage the the register file for committed and lookahead state.
+(This is perhaps the easier of the two methods to understand when starting.
+With the ROB method, the bottom portion of the register file is associated 1-to-1 with committed architectural registers.
+The top portion of the register file is associated 1-to-1 with entries in the ROB.
+Retiring instructions have to copy their dest values from lookahead registers to committed registers.)
 The screen output should match reference2 ("make regress2").

-Beyond this, you can experiment with customizing the datapath configuration in uarch.h.
+You can experiment with customizing individual datapath parameters in uarch.h.
 To start, you may want to study the behavior of a simpler datapath.
 Try reducing the superscalar degree in uarch.h.